Auspicious Wedding Muhurta — Find Your Perfect Marriage Date

 Hora (Planetary Hour) for Marriage

-Venus Hora — The best planetary hour for marriage, as Venus (Shukra) is the natural karaka (significator) of love, romance, beauty, and marital harmony.
-Initiating the wedding ceremony during Venus Hora invokes the energy of attraction and partnership.
+Venus Hora is the best choice.
+Venus is the natural karaka of love, romance, and marital harmony.
+Starting your ceremony during Venus Hora invokes the very energy of partnership and attraction.

-Jupiter Hora — Jupiter (Guru) is the planet of dharma, wisdom, and expansion.
-A Jupiter Hora wedding symbolizes a marriage built on shared values, spiritual growth, and mutual respect.
-Especially favorable if Jupiter is well-placed in either partner's birth chart.
+Jupiter Hora is excellent for a marriage built on shared values, spiritual growth, and mutual respect.
+It is especially favorable if Jupiter is well-placed in either partner's chart.

-Moon Hora — The Moon governs emotions, nurturing, and the home.
-A Moon Hora wedding emphasizes emotional bonding and domestic harmony.
-Best when the Moon is in Shukla Paksha and in a favorable Nakshatra.
+Moon Hora emphasizes emotional bonding and domestic harmony.
+It works best when the Moon is in Shukla Paksha and occupying a favorable Nakshatra.

-Avoid Mars Hora (conflict), Saturn Hora (delays and coldness), and Rahu Hora (confusion and illusion) for wedding ceremonies.
+Stay away from Mars Hora (conflict energy), Saturn Hora (coldness and delays), and Rahu Hora (confusion and illusion) for wedding ceremonies.

 How Kaala's Muhurta Finder Works

-Kaala's Muhurta Finder scans your selected date range and evaluates every hour from sunrise to sunset using classical Panchanga rules.
-Each window receives a quality score (0-100) based on:
+Kaala scans your selected date range and evaluates every hour from sunrise to sunset using classical Panchanga rules.
+Each window gets a quality score from 0 to 100 based on seven factors: Tithi quality, Nakshatra favorability for marriage, Yoga classification, Karana quality, weekday suitability, Hora ruler match, and avoidance of inauspicious periods.

-Windows are ranked from best to worst, with clear labels: Excellent (score 75+), Good (60-74), Acceptable (40-59), and Avoid (below 40).
-You can expand any window to see the full Panchanga details and specific reasons for its rating.
+Windows are ranked from best to worst with clear labels: Excellent (75+), Good (60-74), Acceptable (40-59), and Avoid (below 40).
+You can expand any window to see the full Panchanga details and the specific reasons behind its rating.

-For the ultimate in personalization, you can ask Jyoti (our AI Vedic astrologer) to analyze any specific window in the context of YOUR birth chart.
-Jyoti explains which planetary energies in the Muhurta connect to your chart's strengths — for example, if Jupiter rules the Hora and Jupiter is your 9th lord, that's a particularly powerful alignment for you personally.
+For the deepest level of personalization, ask Jyothi to analyze any specific window against your birth chart.
+She will explain which planetary energies in the Muhurta connect to your chart's strengths.
+For example, if Jupiter rules the Hora and Jupiter is your 9th lord, that is a particularly powerful alignment for you personally.

-Find your perfect wedding date with Kaala's free Muhurta calculator, powered by Swiss Ephemeris and classical Panchanga rules.
+Find your perfect wedding date with Kaala's free Muhurta calculator.
+Powered by Swiss Ephemeris and classical Panchanga rules, it takes the guesswork out of choosing the right day.

 Frequently Asked Questions

-Use Kaala's free Muhurta Finder: select 'Marriage' as the event type, choose your date range, and the engine calculates every possible window using classical Panchanga rules — Tithi, Nakshatra, Yoga, Karana, Vara, Hora, and avoidance periods.
-Results are ranked by auspiciousness score.
+Open Kaala's free Muhurta Finder, select 'Marriage' as the event type, choose your date range, and the engine handles the rest.
+It calculates every possible window using classical Panchanga rules and ranks them by auspiciousness score.
+You will see exactly why each window received its rating.

-The Moon's Nakshatra is the most important factor.
-Classical texts prioritize Rohini, Uttara Phalguni, Hasta, Swati, Anuradha, and Shravana for marriage.
-The Tithi and Paksha (lunar phase) are the second most important — Shukla Paksha is strongly preferred for new beginnings like marriage.
+The Moon's Nakshatra.
+Classical texts prioritize this above everything else, with Rohini, Uttara Phalguni, Hasta, Swati, Anuradha, and Shravana being the top picks for marriage.
+After Nakshatra, the Tithi and Paksha (lunar phase) are the second most important.
+Shukla Paksha is strongly preferred for new beginnings like marriage.

-Yes, ideally.
-While the basic Muhurta calculation checks universal Panchanga favorability, a truly personalized Muhurta should consider both partners' birth charts — particularly the Tara Bala (star compatibility) with the chosen Nakshatra.
-Kaala's AI analysis can evaluate the window against your individual birth chart.
+Ideally, yes.
+The basic Muhurta calculation checks universal Panchanga favorability, but a truly personalized Muhurta should factor in both partners' birth charts, particularly the Tara Bala (star compatibility) with the chosen Nakshatra.
+Kaala's AI analysis can evaluate any window against your individual birth chart for 1 credit.

-Yes, the basic Muhurta calculation showing all auspicious windows with Panchanga details is completely free.
-For personalized AI analysis explaining why a specific window is ideal for YOUR birth chart specifically, Jyoti's interpretation costs 1 credit.
+Yes.
+The basic Muhurta calculation showing all auspicious windows with full Panchanga details is completely free.
+The optional upgrade is Jyothi's personalized AI analysis, which explains why a specific window is ideal for your birth chart.
+That costs 1 credit.